The Latest Donor Retention Trends Show Why Donor Stewardship is a Survival Strategy

 What to do:

-Assign a relationship lead and use permission-based asking that reflect their values and philanthropic goals.
+Assign a relationship lead and use permission-based asking that reflects their values and philanthropic goals.

 Invite them into strategic conversations.
 Ask what areas of impact they care about most—and tailor future engagement accordingly.